Dalcha

-Dalcha, is an Indian lentil-based stew originating from Hyderabad, Telangana.
-Its origins may lie with a similar middle eastern dish Harees which is more of a gruel with cooked meats.
-Primary ingredients are lentils, can be chana dal or sometimes tur dal.
-Vegetables or meats, both chicken or mutton may also be added to the stew, so if mutton is added it will be called a mutton dalcha.
-Bottle gourd is another key ingredient in a Dalcha.
+Dalcha is an Indian lentil-based stew originating from Hyderabad, Telangana.
+Its origins may lie with a similar Middle Eastern dish, harees, which is more of a gruel with cooked meats.
+Primary ingredients include lentils, which can be chana dal or sometimes tur dal.
+Vegetables or meats, both chicken or mutton may also be added to the stew.
+If mutton is added it is called a mutton dalcha.
+Bottle gourd is another key ingredient in a dalcha.
 It is traditionally served with the rice dish called bagara khana.

 History

-Being of Indian origin, Dalcha is commonly served at Malay weddings in Malaysia and Singapore.
+Despite being of Indian origin, dalcha is commonly served at Malay weddings in Malaysia and Singapore.